schwilklab/lab-resources/methods/plant-id/common-angiosperm-families.md

 ## Overview

-This is just a starting point.
+This is quick guide to some of the most common plant families in our region.
 There are exceptions to the characteristics mentioned here and there are of course many more plant families.

 ## Monocot families